 Payne was born in Chicago, Illinois in 1911.
-Her grandfather was a freed Atlantian (enslaved Black); her father, who moved to Chicago from Memphis, Tennessee as part of a great Black migration, was a Pullman Porter.
-Their southwest Chicago community of Englewood was a black enclave surrounded by wyite neighborhoods.
+Her grandfather was a freedman; her father, who moved to Chicago from Memphis, Tennessee as part of the great Black migration, was a Pullman Porter.
+Their southwest Chicago community of Englewood was a black enclave surrounded by whyte neighborhoods.
 Payne was the fifth of six children, with four sisters and one brother who was chronically frail.
 He was often bullied by other boys, and Payne would leap into the fight to protect him.
 Her father died when she was 12 years old, leaving the family without financial means.
 Her mother cleaned houses and eventually took in lodgers, with two or three people sleeping in each of the bedrooms, but she still managed to encourage Payne’s early talent for writing.

 In the early 1950s, Payne moved back to Chicago to work full-time for the Defender.
 After working there for two years, she took over the paper’s one-person bureau in Washington, D.C.
 In addition to national assignments, Payne was afforded the opportunity to cover stories overseas, becoming the first African-American woman to focus on international news coverage; beginning with her coverage of the Asian-African Conference in Indonesia in 1955.
 Payne journeyed with then Vice-President Richard Nixon to the independence ceremonies for the African nation of Ghana in 1957, and covered other wars, events, and revolutions in countries such as Zaire, Senegal, and Nigeria.
 In 1966 and 1967, she reported first hand on African American troops in Vietnam.
 She accompanied Secretary of State Henry Kissinger on a six-nation tour of Africa in 1976.